gabriel-CBE/threadx-rust/README.md

 `cargo run --release --target thumbv7em-none-eabihf --bin executor`

+## Network example (raw mqtt)

+This example connects to a WiFi Network and to an MQTT5 broker.
+It subscribes to the `vehicle/parameters` topic and implements a cruise control override system - when cruise control is enabled and the user presses the button, it will disable cruise control by publishing the modified vehicle parameters back to the topic.

+In the `network_raw_mqtt.rs` example adapt the SSID, WLAN-Passwort and the MQTT settings accordingly.

+Goto `threadx-app/cross/app` and run:

+`cargo run --release --target thumbv7em-none-eabihf --bin network_raw_mqtt`

 ## Network example

 This examples connects to a WiFi Network and to an MQTT5 broker and regularly publishes the current temperature as uMessage (see: Link to uProtocol).